 Fraction of cases caught by the region's testing infrastructure

-These parameters are estimated from both the cumulative number of COVID-19 cases and COVID-19 related fatalies reported.
+These parameters are estimated from both the cumulative number of COVID-19 cases and COVID-19 related fatalities reported.
 The estimation is accomplished by the minimization of the least squared difference between our model predictions and the empirical data.
-Specifically
+Specifically:

 We define an objective function that: